 Through the two tomes of The Ingenious Gentleman Don Quixote of la Mancha, Cervantes showed human frailty, hunger, greed and general ridiculousness in an epic satire of high society Spain at the time.

-Yet by now, the work itself is almost a secondary concern.
 The legend of Don Quixote is so widespread that cartoons, comics, children’s books and Aaron Sorkin’s Newsroom feature the story.
-Like the Hunchback of Notre Dame, Robin Hood or the Three Musketeers (affectionately rebranded as Dogtanian and the Three Muskahounds in my childhood,) the story has embedded itself in Spanish folklore and the childhood of the literary world at large.
+It’s embedded within Spanish folklore and the literary world at large.

 Don Quixote: the ill-fated hero who set out on an epic quest to restore chivalry to the world.